Coursera home page

 • Only annual billing – no monthly billing option is provided

-MasterClass is another one of the Coursera competitors and provide a refreshing alternative to Coursera and many other online learning platforms.
+MasterClass is another one of Coursera’s competitors and provides a refreshing alternative to Coursera and many other online learning platforms.
 MasterClass offer courses taught by celebrities, providing students with an incredibly unique and fun opportunity to learn from their expertise and experience.
-For example, you can learn ‘Cooking’ from Gordon Ramsey, ‘Filmmaking’ from Martin Scorsese, ‘Writing’ from R.L.
-Stein, ‘Leadership Skills’ from Anna Wintour, ‘Photography’ from Annie Leibovitz and much more.
+For example, you can learn:

 Courses

-These are video-based courses, with lectures, practical advice, demonstrations, class discussions, workbooks and more.
-Most of the courses are not comprised of single sessions, but rather have around twenty lessons.
+MasterClass provide video-based courses with lectures, practical advice, demonstrations, class discussions, workbooks and more.
+Most of the courses have around twenty lessons.
 As a result, you can learn the topic in depth in a very meaningful way.
-Most of the sessions are on average about 10 minutes in length.
+Most of the sessions are, on average, about 10 minutes in length.

 Course topics include acting, arts, entertainment, business, music, creative writing, food, sports, gaming, design, style, science, tech and more.